KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/addons-delegates/index.md

 We use its `icon.name` property to set a plus (+) icon to appear after the space where the `leading` would appear, and before the main content.
 This is a common pattern to indicate your button will add something to a list.

 Since this example is for simple illustrative purposes, we don't delve deep into what would be done once the button is clicked: it just prints "Clicked!" to the terminal.
-We _could_ make a new page for account creation that adds another user to a model, then push the page into view, similarly to what we did in `main.qml`.
+We _could_ make a new page for account creation that adds another user to a model, then push the page into view, similarly to what we did in `Main.qml`.

 {{< figure src="formbuttondelegate.webp" >}}